Jenova73/502_final_project/README.md

 Based on the results, the Random Forest Model performs better than the Logistic Regression model with a higher accuracy 0.71.

-It is easy to see that most cases can be finished within a week.
+The original thought is that a lot of cases will take long time due to diffrent reasons.
+However, it is easy to see that most cases can be finished within a week.
 Even the random forest model believes no case will take more than a week.
 It means agencies in new york are quite high efficient, only particular cases would take a long time.

 # What else we can do
 Using FNN